This post may contain affiliate links. Please read my disclosure policy.

 - Transfer the tomatoes along with all the juices in the baking dish to a serving bowl.

-- Stir in the remaining raw tomatoes; sprinkle with the sugar and vinegar and gently combine.
+- Stir in the remaining raw tomatoes.
+Sprinkle with the sugar and vinegar or lemon juice and gently combine.
+Sprinkle with the basil.

 - Serve with fresh cheese and toasted bread on the side.